Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Tuning and performance analysis under Geometric Brownian motion

-We train our network on Google's Colab Pro server with a NVIDIA Tesla P100 GPU and use the network along with the QUAD method on a standard desktop with an Intel i7-9700k CPU and NVIDIA RTX 2070 GPU.
-We price European options with the approximated density and compare with results obtained using the true density.
-Table \ref{Tab: BSM RMSE results} shows that the pricing performance using QUAD with the neural network approximated density is excellent.
-This brings us to an important feature of replacing previous calculation engines for TPDF with one developed through deep learning: accessing a trained neural network to retrieve the density takes very little time, meaning that calculating a single option using neural network density with QUAD is as fast as using the closed form density with QUAD.
-This preserves the immense speed advantage of not just the original QUAD shown in \citet{andricopoulos2003universal} but for more complex models of the underlying which had previously slowed the QUAD calculations; e.g. in Chen et al. (2014).
-We illustrate this in later sections.
-More exotic options could also be priced using QUAD with an artificial neural network approximated density but we need not demonstrate this here, since these have been shown for geometrical Brownian motion in the earlier QUAD papers.
+Once the NN is trained, retrieving the neural TPDF is very quick and this brings us to the important feature of replacing previous calculation engines for TPDF with one developed through deep learning: accessing a trained NN to retrieve the density takes very little time, meaning that calculating a single option price using neural TPDF with QUAD is as fast as using the closed form density with QUAD.
+This preserves the immense speed advantage of not just the original QUAD shown in \citet{andricopoulos2003universal} but for more complex models of the underlying which had previously slowed the QUAD calculations; e.g. in \citet{chen2014advancing}.

-TPDFs for other one-dimensional processes such as constant elasticity of variance (CEV) process, Vasicek /Ornstein--Uhlenbeck (OU) process can be approximated in similar fashion via deep learning.
-This approach can also be applied to the case of Merton's jump diffusion process.
-We note that the backward Kolmogorov equations for jump processes take the form of partial integro-differential equations (\citealp{Apple09}), which are more complex than the backward Kolmogorov equation for the diffusion-type models we deal with here but, as it has been pointed out by \citet{sirignano2018dgm}, these equations can be solved with a similar algorithm.
+In the next section, we provide further illustrations of the proposed approach to approximating TPDFs using deep learning by applying it to several stochastic volatility and jump diffusion models.